 It now has 1,700 workers in Georgetown, the capital.
 A second site just a few kilometers away will have an additional 800 employees within the next 12 to 18 months, and a large multi-building campus planned at a third site near Guyana’s new national sports stadium will eventually house up to 5,000 workers.

-Qualfon, established in 1996, is a debt-free company with just over $100 million in annual revenues; its chief executive officer, Michael P. Marrow, is based in Boca Raton, Fla.
+Qualfon, established in 1996, has just over $100 million in annual revenues; its chief executive officer, Michael P. Marrow, is based in Boca Raton, Fla.
 “In the early years, India was the country of choice for BPO firms because of its large labor pool, low wages and prevalence of English speakers.